arrikenw/IT-Project/README.md

 5. Review and approve merge, pull onto master
 6. \[CD\] Merge onto master triggers an automatic deployment to Heroku using Github actions
 7. Heroku will install relevant packages and start the server.
 The site is now deployed and reflects the latest changes from master

-## Costs and licencing considerations

-- Our system makes use of PDFTRON's node.js PDF libraries.
-To use these libraries commercially, a licencing fee must be paid.
-  A licence can be obtained [here](https://www.pdftron.com/licensing/).

-- Our system is currently using the free-tier of AWS.
-Once in production, the system will need to be linked to a new amazon account and S3 bucket, and relevant usage fees will need to be paid.
-  Pricing information can be found [here](https://aws.amazon.com/pricing/).

-- Our system currently makes use of a cloud hosted mongoDB server.
-If an externally hosted server will also be used in production, usage fees will apply.
-  Pricing information can be found [here](https://www.mongodb.com/pricing).

 ## Backend Architecture